r-devel/r-project-web/md/conferences/index.md

 the Marriott St. Louis Grand.
 Follow ['@useR2020stl'](https://twitter.com/useR2020stl) for further news.

+The [call for proposals](/useR-2021_call.html) to host useR!
+2021 is now open, the deadline is **Friday 01 November 2019**.

-This is the main meeting of the R user and developer community, its program consisting of both invited and user-contributed presentations:
+useR! is the main meeting of the R user and developer community, its program consisting of both invited and user-contributed presentations:

 -   The invited keynote lectures cover a broad spectrum of topics ranging from technical and R-related computing issues to general statistical topics of current interest.
 -   The user-contributed presentations are submitted as abstracts prior to the conference and may be related to (virtually) any R-related topic.
 The presentations are typically organized in sessions of regular talks, lightning talks, and poster presentations.